krawless/SferalAI/PM2_GUIDE.md

 ### Processes Keep Restarting

 1. Check logs for errors: `pm2 logs`
-2. Increase `min_uptime` in ecosystem config
+2. **Check for environment variable conflicts:** `bun run check-env`
+3. **Verify .env file** - Ensure PORT and VITE_PORT are set with actual values (not placeholders)
-3. Check if `.env` file exists and is configured
+4. Check if `.env` file exists and is configured
+5. Increase `min_uptime` in ecosystem config
-4. Verify database connection
+6. Verify database connection

+### More Troubleshooting

+For more detailed troubleshooting information, including database connection issues, port conflicts, and installation problems, see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md).

 ## PM2 Plus (Optional)